Manga: Highschool of the Dead aka: High School Of The Dead

-Author Appeal: The older and current work of the original manga artist make his preference for larger breasts pretty clear.
+Author Appeal: The work of the manga artist make his preference for larger breasts pretty clear.
 The only difference with this work is just how blatant it is.
 Almost every female on the page past puberty sports at least a D-cup.

 The rerelease of the manga in full color can be seen as this too, Shouji Sato is known for making many of his works in full color, likewise the colored version of the series is also made by him.

 Daisuke Sato is a well-known military otaku, having even written a number of straight-out wargames, and this is plainly obvious here.

 There's also the overt favoritism displayed for the Japanese far right.
 See YMMV for more.